 “What you earn in your Roth IRA will depend on the investments you choose within it,” says McBride.

 Littell’s advice to younger people is to invest primarily in stock funds.
 “The longer your investment horizon, the more risk you can afford to take.
 So we encourage younger people to have a higher allocation to equities.”

-But how much you earn has as much to do with how much you pay in fees as it does in how your investments perform.
-Because annual asset management fees are deducted from your account balance, it will affect how much you accumulate in assets.
-By the same token, you will accumulate more money if the investment performs well and less if it does poorly.
+But how much your account earns depends on both the fees you pay and how your investments perform.
+Because annual asset management fees are deducted from your account balance, it will act as a drag on your total return.
+Of course, you will accumulate more money if the investments perform well and less if they do poorly.